moshanATucsd/dx/docs/3-reference/pricing/index.md

 For example: if there is only one instance running at any given time, your concurrency is one and a concurrency fee does not apply.
 Say that you would now like to deploy an additional instance of type S1 *while* the initial instance is still on.
 In such case, your concurrency would increase to two, and a concurrency fee is applied to your second deployment.
 Since you deployed an S1 instance with 4 CPUs and 16 GB Memory, the concurrency fee would be calculated as: (4CPUs X $1) + (16GBs X $1) = $YYY.

-Note that a concurrency fee is transactional, which means it is charged once when you launch your second instance, and it is not a per minute fee.
-If you need to deploy an additional instance while your two instances are running, your concurrency would increase to three and a concurrency charge would be calculated for that deployment.
+Note that a concurrency fee is transactional, which means it is charged once when you launch a second instance, and it is not a per minute fee.
+If you need to deploy an additional instance while your two instances are running, your concurrency would increase to three and a similar concurrency fee would be charged for that deployment.